 - 3. Payout of Option A will be made as per Federal Government regulations in a manner that is mutually agreeable to the recipient and the Division. - 4.
-Applications for an incentive shall include the following:
+Applications for an incentive shall include the following: - 4.1 A letter of resignation (complete with the teacher's name and year of resignation) with the following wording:

-4.1 A letter of resignation (complete with the teacher's name and year of resignation) with the following wording: , hereby resign my contract with the rs School Division No. 119 effective the end of the chool year, subject to the condition that I receive the am entitled.
+I, (teacher), hereby resign my contract with the Saskatchewan Rivers School Division No. 119 effective the end of the (year) school year, subject to the condition that I receive the incentive to which I am entitled.